WesleyJohn77/React-Portfolio/README.md

 # Wesley's React Projects Portfolio

 Welcome to my portfolio of React projects!
-In this repository, you'll find a collection of projects I've developed using React, a popular JavaScript library for building interactive and dynamic user interfaces.
+In this repository, you'll find a collection of projects I've developed using React, a popular JavaScript framework for building interactive and dynamic user interfaces.

 ---